MicrosoftDocs/minecraft-creator/creator/Documents/Structures/IntroductionToStructureBlocks.md

 ### Save Mode - Reset button

-After you adjust the size and offset settings, clicking Reset puts the coordinates back to the defaults.
+After you make changes to the size and offset settings, if you don't like those settings, you can click Reset to put the coordinates back to the defaults.

+These are the defaults:

 - Size:
   - X: 5